Where in Mykonos Greece was Shirley Valentine filmed?

 You could get some local Greek food for lunch at the Hippie Fish and then relax at the beach, or vice versa, making for a nice little outing in amongst the place where in Mykonos, Greece, Shirley Valentine was filmed.

-All in all, for those die-hard fans of the movie, or even those curious in the film history and Gilbert’s choice of location, you’ll be able to frequent all the famous places that the actors and actresses frequented with this nifty little guide.
+All in all, for those die-hard fans of the movie, or even those curious in the film history and Gilbert’s choice of location, you’ll be able to frequent all the famous places – including the best bars and clubs – that the actors and actresses frequented with this nifty little guide.